Z3Prover/z3/src/api/ml/README.md

         /lib64/ld-linux-x86-64.so.2 (0x00007fb570de9000)
 ```

-The bytecode version will have a depedency on z3 and other external
+The bytecode version will have a dependency on z3 and other external
 libraries (packed as dlls and usually installed in opam switch):
 ```
 $ ocamlobjinfo run | grep 'Used DLL' -A5